John Bailey (cinematographer)

-John Ira Bailey ASC (August 10, 1942 – November 10, 2023) was an American cinematographer and film director known for his collaborations with directors Paul Schrader, Lawrence Kasdan, Michael Apted, and Ken Kwapis.
-In August 2017, Bailey was elected president of the Academy of Motion Picture Arts and Sciences.
-He was succeeded by casting director David Rubin in August 2019.
+John Ira Bailey ASC (August 10, 1942 – November 10, 2023) was an American cinematographer, film director, and former president of the Academy of Motion Picture Arts and Sciences.

 Early life

 John Ira Bailey was born August 10, 1942, in Moberly, Missouri, and raised in Norwalk, California.
 He attended Pius X High School in Downey, California, and briefly studied chemistry at Santa Clara University before transferring to Loyola University, Los Angeles, where he graduated with a bachelor's degree in 1964.
 He earned a graduate degree from the University of Southern California School of Cinematic Arts (SCA) in 1968.

 Career

 Bailey spent 11 years apprenticing as a crew member with cinematographers such as Vilmos Zsigmond and Néstor Almendros, working on Two-Lane Blacktop, The Late Show, 3 Women, Winter Kills, and Days of Heaven.
 He earned his first credit as director of photography for Boulevard Nights, followed by Ordinary People and American Gigolo.

 In 1985, Bailey shared the Cannes Film Festival Best Artistic Contribution Award with Eiko Ishioka and Philip Glass for Mishima: A Life in Four Chapters.
 He was nominated for the Independent Spirit Award for Best Cinematography for Tough Guys Don't Dance and the Camerimage Golden Frog Award for Best Cinematography for Forever Mine.
 He was a member of the American Society of Cinematographers and member of the jury at the Venice Film Festival in 1987.
 He worked on numerous comedy films such as Groundhog Day, As Good as It Gets, and The Producers.
 He was a veteran documentary cameraman.

 Bailey's credits as a director include The Search for Signs of Intelligent Life in the Universe, China Moon, Mariette in Ecstasy, and Via Dolorosa.